What Is The Difference Between Cementation And Compaction

 Cementation and compaction are two processes that are commonly used to strengthen and stabilize soil.
 Although they have similar purposes, they are two distinct processes with different advantages and disadvantages.
 Cementation involves the addition of cement to the soil, which binds the particles together and makes it more durable.

-ALSO READ: Difference Between Calling And Ministry
+ALSO READ: What'S The Difference Between A Septic Tank And A Cesspit

 Cementation involves the addition of cement to the soil, which binds the particles together and makes it more durable.
 This process is relatively fast and efficient, but it can be expensive and can lead to reduced permeability of the soil.
 Compaction, on the other hand, involves the mechanical compression of the soil particles, which also increases the soil’s strength and stability.